What is a matched betting bankroll/cash float?

 If you are looking to do only guaranteed profit reload offers and price boosts a few hours a week then a bankroll of £1000 to £1500 will likely be sufficient for you.
 If you want to do 2up early-payout offers, horse racing refunds, extra place offers and similar, potential profit reload offers then a much larger bankroll is useful – at least £2500 or more we’d say.
 This would allow you to be easily placing £100 stakes on Bet365’s and Paddy Power’s 2up offers for example even after completing guaranteed profit reload offers.

 Is there a good way to manage your bankroll and track everything?

 Our Matched Betting Profit Tracker is the perfect tool for helping manage your bankroll and to keep track of where your bankroll and profits are at all times.
 Not only does it track every bet you place, even via integration with our Oddsmatcher, but also tracks all deposits and withdrawals from bookmakers and betting exchanges in the Balance Sheet section.
 This is super useful and time-saving when you have over 60+ bookmaker accounts and potentially loads more casino accounts too!

 What about a bankroll for matched betting casino offers?

 When you come to doing casino offers in matched betting you need to treat your bankroll a bit differently from when doing sports offers.
 This is especially the case if you are going to start tackling medium and high-risk offers.
-We’d recommend joining Bonus Accumulator if you’re interested in finding out more about how we make profits from casino offers.
+We’d recommend joining our Diamond Membership Plan if you’re interested in finding out more about how we make profits from casino offers.

 Interested in Getting Started Matched Betting?